chinkevin25/full-stack-demo/README.md

 This will create the `package.json` file.

-In `Step 1` we will install the necessary packages to create a very basic server
+In `Step 1` we will install the necessary packages to create a very basic server.